survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 }
 ```

 Run the server now (`node ./server.js`) and go below `http://localhost:8080`, you should see a "Hello World".
+Clicking the text should show an alert and you should see pre-rendered HTML in the source.

 Even though there is a React application running now, it's difficult to develop.
 If you try to modify the code, nothing happens.
 The problem can be solved running webpack in a multi-compiler mode as discussed in the _Multiple Pages_ chapter.